GeekyAsif786/sentinelAI/README.md

-# AI Network Mapper
+# SentinelAI

-AI Network Mapper is a defensive security analytics platform for turning network scan data into asset inventory, vulnerability context, graph analysis, MITRE ATT&CK mappings, and evidence-grounded security explanations.
+SentinelAI is a defensive security analytics platform for turning network scan data into asset inventory, vulnerability context, graph analysis, MITRE ATT&CK mappings, and evidence-grounded security explanations.

 The project is intentionally defensive.
 It does not generate exploits, create payloads, harvest credentials, or execute attacks.